DC Courts' Pandemic Operations Information

-Persons entering court buildings must wear a cloth face covering or mask during the pandemic, per the June 26, 2020 court order.
+PERSONS ENTERING COURT BUILDINGS MUST WEAR A FACE COVERING OR MASK, per the January 21, 2022 court order.
 Also, please complete the online health screening tool and review the steps we've taken to help ensure your health and safety before entering our buildings.
 Visit this link or scan the QR code.

-NO ONE SHOULD ENTER THE COURTHOUSE WITH COVID-19 SYMPTOMS: Fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle/body aches, headache, new loss of taste or smell, sore throat, congestion or a runny nose, nausea/vomiting or diarrhea.
+NO ONE SHOULD ENTER THE COURTHOUSE WITH COVID-19 SYMPTOMS such as or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle/body aches, headache, new loss of taste or smell, sore throat, congestion or a runny nose, nausea/vomiting, or diarrhea.